Exclusive Offer for Shopify & E‑commerce Brands!

 3. Order History

-Past orders, transaction details, invoices, and payment records will be preserved.
-This is crucial for customer service, accounting, and reporting purposes.
+Past orders, transaction details, invoices, and related payment records are retained.
+This continuity is important for service inquiries, accounting, and reporting accuracy.

 4. Store Settings